jure-praznikar/Graphlets-B-value/README.md

 **_STEP 4: Predict the B values by running the R script "predict.r"_**
 >source("predict.r")

+The correlation between the predicted and PDB B-values for this particular example should be 0.71.<br>

 The predicted B-values are written to two files:
 * predicted.pdb (it contains the predicted normalized B-values)
 * rescaled.pdb (it contains the predicted rescaled B-values)